-The most recent sampling data collected and analyzed for the City of Florence Water System, for the period January 1, 2007 through December 31, 2007, shows that the City's drinking water contains only a few of the elements and substances covered by the Safe Drinking Water Act.
+The most recent sampling data collected and analyzed for the City of Florence water system for the period between January 1, 2008 and December 31, 2008 shows that the City's drinking water contains only a few of the elements and substances covered by the Safe Drinking Water Act.
 This sampling data is presented in a table which is included in this report.